JonasHellum/Emne5_Eksamen/README.md

 The Sort() method sorts a list of Messier objects based on the field, as an example: “messier catalogue number” <br/>
 returns a list which is sorted with messier catalogue number and can decide if it’s ascending or descending. <br/>

-## VIDEO
-Forgot to add in the video that in Dijkstra’s Algorithm you continue to find the shortest path until the goal has the smallest value, <br/>
-not when you simply find it.